 This means you need video analytics.
 Therefore, we recommend looking for a video platform that includes a robust video analytics dashboard.

 Of course, simply having data isn’t enough.
-Data is just numbers without a person to interpret the results and modify planning accordingly.
+Data is just numbers without a person to interpret the results and modify plans accordingly.
 Case-in-point: Forrester reports that 74% of firms say they want to be “data-driven,” yet only 29% are actually successful at connecting analytics to action.

-Video marketing is often focused around VOD, or Video On-Demand.
+Video marketing is often focused around VOD or Video-On-Demand.
 However, some marketers are increasingly using live streaming for their marketing projects as well.
 If you want to stream live with your video marketing, be sure your streaming solution choice includes this functionality.

 The term CTA stands for “Call To Action.”
 In marketing, a CTA is “the next step a marketer wants its audience or reader to take.”
 Common CTAs include:

 With that understanding in mind, how can you insert CTAs into your videos?
 First, note that some video platforms make it much easier to do so than others.
-For example, a platform such as Dacast advanced video hosting platform includes the ability to add a CTA at the end of each video.
+For example, a platform such as the Dacast advanced video hosting platform includes the ability to add a CTA at the end of each video.
 This CTA appears in the viewer’s video player window itself when the content finishes playing.